nghialt3670/psycho-prototype/README.md

 3. `AWS_HOST`: Your AWS server's IP address or domain name
 4. `AWS_USERNAME`: SSH username for your AWS server (typically 'ec2-user', 'ubuntu', or 'admin')
 5. `AWS_SSH_KEY`: The content of your AWS PEM private key file (cat your-key.pem)
-6. `APP_DIR`: Directory on the AWS server where the app should be deployed

 ### How It Works

 1. When you push to the main/master branch, the workflow automatically triggers
 2. The Docker image is built and pushed to Docker Hub
 3. The workflow connects to your AWS server via SSH using your PEM key
-4. It creates or updates the docker-compose.yml file
-5. It pulls the latest image and restarts the container
+4. It stops any existing container, pulls the latest image, and runs a new container

 ### Manual Deployment